AdobeDocs/experience-platform.en/help/edge/commands/configure/context.md

 {style="table-layout:auto"}

-## Collect context information in the Web SDK extension
+## Collect context information using the Web SDK tag extension

 The context information setting is a combination of radio buttons and check boxes when configuring the extension.
 Each checkbox maps to a context keyword.